mui/material-ui/docs/data/joy/components/table/table.md

 ### Hover

-To highlight a row of the table body when hovering over it, set the `hoverAxis` prop to true.
+To highlight a row of the table body when hovering over it, set the `hoverRow` prop to true.

 {{"demo": "TableHover.js"}}